open-contracts/protocol/PROTOCOL.md

 # The Protocol

-The following figure provides an overview of the protocol, and the remaining document will dive into the details.
+The following figure provides an overview of the protocol, which will be explained by the remaining document in more detail.

 ```ascii